reillychase/Simple-Netmiko-Threading-Example/README.md

 I foud this script which was a big help https://gist.github.com/ktbyers/8005564c5d3711a0e5476dbfd18d8acf

 ## How to Thread your Netmiko script
-main.py is a simple example of threading with comments on where to place your code
+main.py is a simple example of threading Netmiko with comments on where to place your code